dccuchile/wefe/doc/contribute.rst

 To contribute, simply create a pull request.
-Verify that your code is well documented, to implement unit tests and follows the PEP8 coding style.
+Verify that your code is well documented, to implement unit tests and follow the PEP8 coding style.

 Testing
 =======